andrejbauer/mathematics-and-computation/_posts/2010-09-27-programming-with-effects-ii-introducing-eff.md

 Just 11
 </pre>

-We are reminded of Haskell&#8217;s Maybe monad, and not without reason.
+We are reminded of Haskell's Maybe monad, and not without reason.
 The cool thing is that exceptions act like exceptions within their scope and like optional values outside the scope.
 Thus we can handle exceptions inside their scope just as expected:

-<pre class="brush: plain; gutter: false; highlight: [10]; title: ; notranslate" title="">&gt;&gt;&gt; with maybe:
+<pre class="brush: plain; gutter: false; highlight: [10]; title: ; notranslate" title="">>>> with maybe:
 ...     a = 5
 ...     handle:
 ...         b = 6